yassine-hamoudi/labri/_pages/positions.md

 ### Applications for PhD and Postdoc positions

 We have currently multiple PhD and postdoc positions available, funded by the PEPR EPIQ grant and the ANR grant for junior professor.
-We seek candidates that are interested in research on quantum information, quantum algorithms and optimization.
+We seek candidates that are interested in research on quantum information, quantum algorithms and mathematical optimization.
 Specific topics they can expect to work on are:

-*Large-scale mathematical optimization for quantum information and computation problems:*
+*Mathematical optimization in quantum information and computation::*

-- approximation algorithms for ground state problems
+  - approximation algorithms quantum for ground state problems
   - characterization of quantum communication capacities and quantum error correcting codes
-- quantum correlations such as entanglement and nonlocality
+  - characterization of entanglement and nonlocality
-- machine learning for provable results in optimization
+  - applications of machine learning to optimization

 Contact: [Felix Huber](mailto:felix.huber@labri.fr)